 West Central Kentucky Transportation Options Your transportation needs can be easily met, whether by highway, rail travel, air travel, or a river ride.
 I-69 (Pennyrile Parkway) and I-66 (Western Kentucky Parkway) intersect in Hopkins County.
 A total of 180 miles of rail transport are within Hopkins County.
 Local and regional air service are nearby, as well as international air transport within 110 miles.
 And a river port is located within 40 miles.

 The Pennyrile Parkway and the Western Kentucky Parkway have been designated I-69 and I-66 respectively.
 Both road systems intersect in Hopkins County.
 As a result, Hopkins County lies on two major routes for interstate commerce.
 Additionally, I-69 will connect with I-64 near Evansville, IN while the remaining portion of the Pennyrile Parkway will connect with I-24 near the Kentucky/Tennessee border

-Madisonville Municipal Airport Transport; Local Air Travel Airfield has runway dimensions of 6,050 feet by 100 feet.
+Madisonville Regional Airport Transport; Local Air Travel Airfield has runway dimensions of 6,050 feet by 100 feet.
 Aircraft operations - 3,500 planes per year serving corporate, charter and private traffic.
 Fixed base operator refueling operated by the City of Madisonville is available at the airport.
 Hangar space available.